Frequently Asked Questions

 Receipt of payment and confirmation of a place on the course will be by email.

 All payments should be sent to the LEAP office.
-Payments can be made by cheque, payable to 'The University of Manchester', or by debit/credit card (you may request a form to the LEAP office or drop by the office with your credit/debit card).
+Payments can be made by cheque, payable to 'The University of Manchester', or by debit/credit card either in person at the LEAP office or on the phone.

 Important: As mentioned above, note that language courses are time-consuming and you are advised not to join a course if you do not have the time, energy or dedication they require.